nguyenary/nguyenary/README.md

 <br />

-I'm a passionate self-taught web developer from Ha Noi 💻
+I'm a passionate self-taught web developer from Hanoi 💻

 - 🎫 I am self-learning new knowledge and technology
 - 🔗 My linkedin [here](https://www.linkedin.com/in/nguyenary/)